kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### Risks and Mitigations

 Because existing packages already set an `apiVersion` in their `operator.yaml` and the described change only affects repository indexes, this doesn't break any existing packages.
 Older versions of KUDO will still work with the new indexes because the additional `apiVersion` field isn't used when parsing the old `Metadata` struct.
+Changing the `appVersion` to be required is a breaking change.
+From the packages in the community operators, most already set this field.
+Only the example operators "cowsay" and "first-operator" don't set this field.
+They would have to be updated.
+Given that these aren't usually used in production, this is an easy change.
+Changing the naming of `OperatorVersion` is a breaking change.
+It will further limit the maximum allow length of operator names because the length of this string is limited.

 ## Open Questions